 "REF" indicates reference materials and these are located in the reading room.
 They do not circulate.
 They are meant to be accessible to all and are not allowed on study carrels.

 The rare books section is located in the stacks, which is secured by an access code.
 It is split into two sections: over-sized volumes and regular books.
 The rare books do not circulate; patrons must make an appointment at the circulation desk to view a rare book.

-Books are checked out for one month.
-Fines of 25 cents day per item will accrue after the due date.
-Fines are payable only to the librarians.
-Fines not paid at semester's end must be paid before or by the beginning of the following semester to reinstate your circulation privileges.
+Fines will accrue per day after the due date (see the lending chart for more details).
+Fines are payable only to the librarian.
+Fines not paid at semester's end must be paid before or by the beginning of the following semester to reinstate circulation privileges.

 All materials should be returned on time to the circulation desk during staffed hours or in the book drop when the reading room is open.
-Patrons are encouraged to manage their books by logging into personal accounts, which are located on the right-hand side of the catalog homepage.
-By logging into an account patrons can renew items, place holds, and make suggestions for acquisitions.
-Please see a librarian for creating an account.
+Patrons are encouraged to manage their books by logging into personal accounts on Bibliovation.
+By logging into their accounts, patrons can request books, place holds, and renew items.

 Given the limited space in the library for study, there is a mandated quiet policy for all floors.
 Students are not allowed to hold conversations or speak loudly.
 However, when The Lyceum room is not in use, it may be checked out as a group study room for projects that require collaboration.
 The volume in this room is expected to be at a conversational level.
 Groups that cannot work quietly will be asked to leave the room.

 Th.M. students are given priority when it comes to reserve bins and carrels; they need the space to write their master’s thesis.
 However, students may use unoccupied carrels on a first-come, first-served basis.
 Carrels unattended for more than 15 minutes will have its items removed.
 The librarian and respective student workers will ensure that this procedure is carried out effectively.